Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 I think social interaction is something that many of us are currently craving.
 We are social beings, and sometimes speaking to the right people can really have a positive effect on our overall mood.
 Depending on the social distancing rules put in place in your city, it may be difficult for us to feel physically connected.
 Taking advantage of technology can be especially useful during these times of social isolation.
 Carve out some time out of your day to FaceTime a friend, have a dinner party via Zoom with your loved ones - whatever helps to feel your best!
 Sometimes reaching out for support can also mean speaking to your doctor, dietitian or therapist.

-How have you been coping during the quarantine?
 Is emotional eating common for you?
-What are typical emotional eating foods for you?
+What are typical emotional eating foods you gravitate towards?
 Share in the comment section below!

 If you enjoyed this article, would love to hear from you!
 Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram, Facebook and Twitter!
 Can't wait to see your photos.

 Subscribe to my newsletter for free recipes, nutrition tips and all the latest updates.

 This article was written in collaboration with Gabi Abreu, BSc (Nutrition).
 Gabi is a certified health coach, aspiring dietitian and founder of the Working Woman’s Health Collection.
 WWHC was created with the purpose of inspiring women to achieve a healthy relationship with food, while taking into consideration the busy lifestyles that we live today.4